Ratler/corona-stats/README.md

 __!corona-&lt;XX&gt;__ -  Shortcut command to display detailed statistics for a specific country.
 XX is replaced by a short country name.
 Ex: !corona-se, !corona-us etc

+__ !coronaus-&lt;XX&gt;__ - Display statistics for a US state.
+XX is replaced by the short state name.
+Ex: !coronaus-ny for New York, or !coronaus-al for Alabama.

 __!coronatop5 [category]__ - Display top 5 country statistics.
 Provide an optional category to override the default (cases).

 __!coronatop5 help__ - Display valid categories.